-Q: My relationship is 4 years old, but we both always fight and I have no control on my anger, so a little thing converts into a large issue always.
+Q: My relationship is 4 years old, but we both always fight and I have no control over my anger, so a little thing converts into a large issue always.
 How do I control my anger?
-Thank you for your advice!

 Despite the individual differences in experience and expression of anger as a universal human emotion, it has few common threads running through it.
 Anger is largely seen tightly associated and correlated with high demands of “proper” conduct and conditions from self, other and/or life in general.
 These demands present themselves in sentences such as, “I must/should/have to…” “You must/should/have to…” and “Life must/should/have to…” These demands surpass desires in their rigidity and compulsiveness.